 It is also important to understand why liquidity is an important concept in the case of Automated Market Makers or AMMs.
 The primary way in which AMMs work is the foremost reason for emphasizing the importance of attracting liquidity.
 Higher levels of liquidity in the pool could ensure limited possibilities of slippage for large orders.
 As a result, improved liquidity could play a crucial role in driving more volume to the platform.
 It is also important to note that the slippage issues could be considerably different according to different AMM protocols.

 The automated market maker formula helps in determining to price.
 The formula showcases the degree of change in the ratio between tokens in a liquidity pool after a specific transaction.
-In event of a massive margin of change in the ratio, you have to worry about unreasonably high levels of slippage.
+In the event of a massive margin of change in the ratio, you have to worry about unreasonably high levels of slippage.

 Let us assume a practical example for identifying how liquidity is important for Automated Market Makers.
 Suppose you want to buy all the ETH in an ETH/DAI pool on Uniswap.
 The best answer for you would be no, as you could never purchase all the Ether in the pool.
 Why?
-You must pay exponentially higher and higher premiums for every additional ETH you purchase from ETH/DAI pool on Uniswap.
+You must pay exponentially higher and higher premiums for every additional ETH you purchase from the ETH/DAI pool on Uniswap.

 The primary reason for the exponentially increasing premium on every additional Ether is the automated market maker formula of Uniswap, i.e., “x * y = k.”
 The formula clearly suggests that the liquidity pool can never have zero ETH or zero DAI, as the equation wouldn’t make sense anymore.